SquareGPS/navixy-api/docs/backend-api/resources/tracking/track/waybill/settings.md

 ---
 title: Waybill settings
-description: Waybill settings
+description: Contains API call to get the last waybill number.
 ---

 # Waybill settings

-API base path: `track/waybill/settings/`
+API base path: `track/waybill/settings/`.

-### read

-Get last waybill number.
+Contains API call to get the last waybill number.
 Waybill number saved when new waybill had downloaded.
 If it had only digits, then it was incremented before saving.

+### read

+Gets last waybill number.

 #### examples